Renault Mégane RS: Renault Sport 230 Renault F1 Team R26 (2006–2009)

 The Megane Renault Sport 230 Renault F1 Team R26 is a version that commemorates the success of Renault in the Formula 1 World Championship with the 2005 and 2006 Constructors' and Drivers' Championship titles and is named after the 2006 F1 car (R26).
 It is based on the facelifted Mégane RS.

 The engine is rated at 227 hp at 5,500 rpm and 310 Nm at 3,000 rpm.
 It incorporates the improved version of the Cup Chassis package now with a limited slip differential fitted for the first time in addition to 18-inch Anthracite spoked alloy wheels with Michelin Pilot Sport 2 235/40 R18 tires, Brembo front and rear red brake calipers and an increased brake master cylinder diameter, plus revised stiffened steering.
 Other features include a sport exhaust, Recaro seats, climate control, 4x15-watt RDS radio single CD/MP3 player with 6 speakers, Renault F1 decals, numbered plaque, limited slip differential and a rear spoiler.
-The car weights 1355 kg kerb, 1820 kg gross.
+The car has a kerb weight of 1355 kg.

 Renault Sport dCi 175 (2007–2009)

 The Megane Renault Sport dCi 175 is a version with a 2.0-litre (1,997 cc) diesel engine.
 Engine is rated at 173 hp at 3,750 rpm and 360 Nm at 2,000 rpm.

 The Cup Chassis option (available for dCi 175 Lux) includes tyre pressure monitor deletion, 18-inch anthracite alloy wheels with 225/45R18 Continental SportContact 2 tires, retuned dampers and spring rates, disconnectable ESP and anthracite coloured door mirror housings.

-The Sport Hatch version includes Recaro front seats, and the vehicle is 20 kg lighter (1470 kg kerb, 1875 kg gross).
+The Sport Hatch version includes Recaro front seats, making the vehicle 20 kg lighter.